OfficeDev/skype-android-app-sdk-samples/HealthcareApp/readme.md

 you need to have two things:

 1. The **Skype for Business App SDK** libraries which you can download from [Skype for Business App SDK download](http://aka.ms/sfbappsdkdownload_android).
-2. The join meeting URL for an established **Skype for Business** meeting.
+2. The join meeting Url for an established **Skype for Business** meeting.

+>NOTE: If you have access to a service application that uses the Skype for Business Online [Trusted Application API](https://msdn.microsoft.com/en-us/skype/trusted-application-api/docs/overview), you can get a discovery Url and anonymous meeting token and use those instead of a join meeting Url.
+Read about **Trusted Application API** [anonymous meeting scheduling](https://msdn.microsoft.com/en-us/skype/trusted-application-api/docs/anonymousmeetingschedule) to learn how to create an adhoc meeting at runtime.

 ## Save a join meeting URL in the string resources XML file